paganflamingo/FMCW_Volcano_Radar/transmitter_writeup.md

 ## 4. Next Steps
 We need to change the waveform on the ROM to the chirp generated in MATLAB.
 However, currently the .slx design does not compile when using a MATLAB vector handle, and we may need to directly use the expression that generates the vector instead.

+In addition, we need to create another waveform which does not have a sawtooth frequency characteristic, but rather a "hill" which consists of the sawtooth for one period and then the same chirp backwards for the consecutive period.